Towards understanding CG and GMRES through examples: The GMRES Method

+\emph{Reason 1:} The number of iterations performed in practice is typically many orders of magnitude smaller than the degree of the minimal polynomial in question.
 This remains true also in cases where an ``ideal'' preconditioner guarantees that, in theory, the degree of the minimal polynomial of the exactly preconditioned matrix is very small.
-As discussed in Section~\ref{sec:pGMRES}, in practice we do not precondition exactly.
-A common argument then is that under inexact preconditioning the few eigenvalues (with large multiplicity) of the original matrix are replaced by a few clusters of eigenvalues.
-The argument continues that instead of reaching the low degree minimal polynomial (and hence the exact solution) associated with exact preconditioning in only a few steps, we can utilize these clusters for approximating the minimal polynomial of the inexactly preconditioned matrix.
+As discussed in Section~\ref{sec:pGMRES}, in practice we do not precondition exactly, which results in replacing the few eigenvalues (with large multiplicities) by a few clusters of eigenvalues.
+The argument continues that we can utilize these clusters for approximating the minimal polynomial of the inexactly preconditioned matrix.
 However, even if such a matrix is diagonalizable (which is in general not obvious), its minimal polynomial has a very large degree (usually equal to the size of the problem).
-Approximating clusters of eigenvalues by single roots of the iteration polynomial does not work, apart from particular cases, regardless of how tight the clusters are; see Section \ref{sec:cgclust} above.
+Approximating clusters of eigenvalues by single roots of the iteration polynomial does not work, apart from particular cases, regardless of how tight the clusters are.
+This is explained in Section~\ref{sec:cgclust} for a much easier case.
 It may work under some specific circumstances and restrictions that have to be clearly stated whenever the argument is used.

-\emph{Reason 2:} The mathematical term ``approximation" should not be used without a precise description of the measure of its accuracy.
+\emph{Reason 2:} The mathematical term ``approximation" should be used only with a precise description of the measure that is used for evaluating the accuracy of the approximation.
 In the context of Krylov subspace methods the flaw is not in using the term ``approximation" in relation to the minimal polynomial of the system matrix.
-The flaw is either in not specifying any measure at all, or in a very vague identification of such a measure with the locations of the roots of the iteration polynomials.
+The flaw is either in not specifying any measure at all, or in a vague association of such a measure with the locations of the roots of the iteration polynomials.